 In this post, we have compiled a definitive list of all the online marketplaces around the world, and we answer those questions and more.

-We start with the complete list of 146 marketplaces, then we look at the most popular product categories, and the best-served global regions.
-We include a detailed breakdown of the top four product categories – fashion, books, homewares and electronics – and finally take a look at the top marketplaces by region.
+We start with 151 marketplaces that have more than one million visits per month, then we look at the most popular product categories, followed by the best-served regions and countries.
+We include a detailed breakdown of the top four product categories – fashion, books, homewares, and electronics – and finally, take a look at the top marketplaces by country and region.